MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Write-Host.md

 ### None

 `Write-Host` sends the objects to the host.
 It does not return any objects.
-However, the host might display the objects that  `Write-Host` sends to it.
+However, the host displays the objects that `Write-Host` sends to it.

 ## NOTES

 - When writing a collection to the host, elements of the collection are printed on the same line separated by a single space.
-This can be overridden with the **Separator** command.
+This can be overridden with the **Separator** parameter.

 - Non-primitive data types such as objects with properties can cause unexpected results and not provide meaningful output.
 For example, `Write-Host @{a = 1; b = 2}` will print